Michael Piccolruaz

-Michael Piccolruaz (born 31 December 1995) is an Italian professional rock climber.
+Michael Piccolruaz (born 31 December 1995) is an Italian professional rock climber who specializes in competition climbing.
 He competed at the 2020 Summer Olympics.

-Career
+Competition climbing career

 At the 2016 World Cup, he finished second.

 At the 2017 IFSC Climbing European Championships, he finished third in the overall combined competition.

-He qualified for the 2020 Summer Olympics after the IFSC reallocated spots that were unused due to cancelled competitions.
+He qualified for the 2020 Summer Olympics after the IFSC reallocated spots that were unused due to canceled competitions.